j-emmen/W-types-in-setoids/README.md

 Section n --> S(n-2)*.v

+Not everything in Section 2 is formalised here.
-The formalisation does not include proofs of Theorems 2.8 and 2.9.
+In particular, the formalisation does not include proofs of Theorems 2.8 and 2.9.
 For a Coq proof of the latter, see
 [Palmgren, LCC setoids in Coq](https://github.com/erikhpalmgren/LCC_setoids_in_Coq).